j-max/writing_analysis/README.md

 If they have a folder on their computer with .txt files, the code will read the files and visualize the most common words.

+The Corpus class found in the documents.py module allows the user to explore the text easily.
 # Timebased analysis
 This code can be run each day, and will provide insight as to differences in language usage over time.
 ## Ideas